redhat-openstack/openstack-puppet-modules/openstack_extras/README.md

 Overview
 --------

-The openstack_extras module is a part of [Stackforge](https://github.com/stackforge), an effort by the Openstack infrastructure team to provide continuous integration testing and code review for Openstack and Openstack community projects not part of the core software.
-The module itself is used to add useful utilities for composing and deploying OpenStack with the Stackforge Openstack modules.
+The openstack_extras module is a part of [OpenStack](https://github.com/openstack), an effort by the Openstack infrastructure team to provide continuous integration testing and code review for Openstack and Openstack community projects as part of the core software.
+The module itself is used to add useful utilities for composing and deploying OpenStack with the Openstack puppet modules.

 Module Description
 ------------------